MIzzzzon/zalgo/README.md

 ## Usage

-Copy and paste `bookmarklet.js` into a new bookmark.
+Paste the contents of `bookmarklet.js` into a new bookmark.
 Find your favorite webiste and click the bookmark.

 ## Build